ChainSafe/forest/documentation/src/developer_documentation/blockchain_state_machine.md

  - Unnecessary constraints.
 Requires 5 nodes in the network before it'll enter FOLLOW mode.
 Dev networks usually do not have 5 nodes.

+## Comprehensive model

+A comprehensive model of a node's view of the blockchain consists of:

+- A graph of tipsets.
+- A set of validated tipsets.
+- A set of bad blocks.
+- A set of unconnected chains (not graphs) of tipsets.
+- A set of loose blocks.

+A fresh node initiated from a snapshot will have a tipset graph with no forks.
+Each tipset will be assumed to be validated.
+The set of bad blocks is nil and the set of unconnected chains is empty.
+Peers in the p2p swarm will then notify us of their current HEAD tipsets.
+These tipsets may be much younger than the heaviest tipset from the snapshot.
+We grow the tipset chains by requesting them from the peers until they can be connected to the tipset graph.
+A tipset can only be validated if its parent is valid.
+Thus, we cannot start validating tipsets until they've been connected to the tipset graph.

+Tipsets in forks can be validated in parallel.
+We are required to keep track of the heaviest validated tipset.
+When the heaviest validated tipset changes, we must emit a series of `apply` and `revert` messages.
+The `apply` message is used to move HEAD down the chain of tipsets.
+The `revert` message is used to navigate to backtrack to a new fork in the graph.

+To enable garbage collection of old data, we have to keep track the root tipsets.
+Our roots are the leaves in the graph and the youngest tipests in the unconnected chains.

+Events:
+- Receive 'message' from p2p swarm.
+- Receive 'block' from p2p swarm.
+- Receive 'Hello' from p2p swarm.
+- Receive Tipset (requested with ChainExchange)

+### Known issues and limitations

 ## Scenarios

 ### No forks, starting from snapshot